 So what Dr. McLeod's research illuminate is that previous ideas of what the vikings were and weren't, have to be re-examined and re-understood.
 But that goes for all of history.
 History books have to be re-written when it comes to women!

 So why would I want to watch a series from them?
 However, the creator and producer of the Vikings, the talented Michael Hirst, had not only performed an outstanding research into the vikings before he wrote the story, he also fought for it!
 In the little video below, which is in English but with Italian subtitles, is given a clear idea of how hard he had to fight.
-I would like to acknowledge Michael Hirst's incredible stand for trying to tell a story so much closer to the truth - than the repeated American barbarian boring tales of what they would have liked the vikings to be like.
+(The video has been removed from Youtube.
+Sorry.)